Steve has over a decade of experience in information technology security, and has been pursuing a minimalist lifestyle since 2017.

 Unfortunately, if a Live Focus photo happens to be taken with HDR on, this can wreak havoc on the photo once the background blur is applied, causing the green bar glitch.

-At the time of this writing, the latest software updates from Samsung don’t prevent this glitch from happening, unfortunately.
-But thankfully, there is a workaround we can apply ourselves to stop this from happening.
+At the time of this writing, the latest software updates from Samsung don’t prevent this glitch from happening.
+Thankfully, there is a workaround we can apply ourselves to stop this from happening.

 As you may have guessed after reading the above on the topic of HDR, disabling HDR stops the green bar glitch from happening.
 To disable HDR, perform the following: